Make Sure You are Wearing the Right Kind of Clothes

 - You must not ride on a pavement unless there is a sign saying you can.

-- You should not ride through a red traffic light.
+- You must not ride through a red traffic light.

 - You must not ride more than two abreast (more than two cyclists next to each other) on a main road.

-- You should not ride the wrong way up a ‘No Entry’ unless there is a sign saying you can, and then make sure you do this very carefully.
+- You must not ride the wrong way up a ‘No Entry’ unless there is a sign saying you can, and then make sure you do this very carefully.